Who has access to my records?

 What do I need to do to graduate?

-- You need to very carefully go over your degree progress report with your advisor to discuss any outstanding requirements.
+2. Carefully review your degree progress report with your advisor to discuss any outstanding requirements.

-- Purchase your cap and gown at the bookstore if you are planning on attending the Commencement ceremony.
+4. Purchase your cap and gown at the bookstore if you are planning on attending the Commencement ceremony.

 Enrollment